50% First-Year Allowance + AIA tax relief on factory solar — book a desk feasibility before April 2026

 ROI & Payback Periods

 Return on investment for UK factory solar depends on four key variables: system size, energy consumption pattern, electricity unit rate, and tax position.
-Understanding these factors enables accurate payback modeling.
+Understanding these factors enables accurate payback modelling.

 • Day-shift manufacturing (Best Case): 60-70% self-consumption → 2.8-3.5 year payback